antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ![MAUI MVU](maui-mvu.gif)

 Both MVVM and MVU deliver the same native applications, performance, and platform fidelity.
 Developers will be able to choose which style best suits their preference and use case.

+For more information about MVU, the Elm architecture

 ## Transitioning from Xamarin.Forms to .NET MAUI